 Tgbe editor: Modify the following paragraph in subclause 35.3.7.1.1 General as follows (#17296):

-A STA affiliated with an MLD that operates on a link disabled by an advertised TID-to-link mapping (see 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames)) shall suspend all (#17296) wireless functionalities on that link until the link is enabled.
+A STA affiliated with an MLD that operates on a link disabled by an advertised TID-to-link mapping (see 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames)) shall suspend operation between the STA and the AP(#17296) on that link until the link is enabled.

 Tgbe editor: Modify the following paragraph in subclause 35.3.7.1.1 General as follows (#17332):

-Individually addressed Management frames, QoS Null frames, and Control frames may be sent on any enabled links between the corresponding non-AP MLD and AP MLD both in DL and UL.
+Individually addressed Management frames, QoS Null frames, and Control frames may be sent on any enabled links between the corresponding non-AP MLD and AP MLD both in DL and UL(#17332), except that a BlockAckReq frame requesting TID(s) that are not mapped to a link shall not be transmitted on the link by the corresponding non-AP STA affiliated with the non-AP MLD and by the corresponding AP affiliated with the AP MLD.

 Tgbe editor: Modify the following paragraph in subclause 35.3.7.1.1 General as follows (#17333 #15053 #15404 #16484):

-An AP MLD may support TID-to-link mapping negotiation.
-A non-AP MLD that performs multi-link (re)setup on at least two links with an AP MLD that sets the TID-To-Link Mapping Negotiation Support subfield of the MLD Capabilities field of the Basic Multi-Link element to a nonzero value shall support TID-to-link mapping negotiation with the TID-To-Link Mapping Negotiation Support subfield of the MLD Capabilities field of the Basic Multi-Link element it transmits to at least 1.
+An AP MLD and a non-AP MLD may support TID-to-link mapping negotiation.
+A non-AP MLD that does not support TID-to-link mapping negotiation with the TID-To-Link Mapping Negotiation Support subfield of the MLD Capabilities field of the Basic Multi-Link element it transmits set to at least 1 shall not perform multi-link (re)setup on more than one link with an AP MLD that sets the TID-To-Link Mapping Negotiation Support subfield of the MLD Capabilities field of the Basic Multi-Link element to a nonzero value.

 Use of multi-link probe request and response